jalibu/MMM-Jast/README.md

 | `quantity`      | Optional: To calculate portfolio value and growth <br><br>**Type:** `Number` <br> **Example value:** `500`                                                                                    |
 | `purchasePrice` | Optional: To calculate the stock and portfolio performance <br><br>**Type:** `Number` <br> **Example value:** `500`                                                                           |

-### Where the hack do I get the symbol for my favorite stocks?!
+### Where the hack do I get the symbol for my favorite stocks?

 The easiest way to get the symbol for your stock is to open [finance.yahoo.com](https://finance.yahoo.com) and use the search field on the top.
-You'll find the symbol either in the search preview or in the result page's URL (i.e. https://finance.yahoo.com/quote/BMW.DE?p=BMW.DE where BMW.DE would be the symbol).
+You'll find the symbol either in the search preview or in the result page's URL (i.e. <https://finance.yahoo.com/quote/BMW.DE?p=BMW.DE> where BMW.DE would be the symbol).

 ## Contribution and Development